ppxl/go-chord-progression/README.md

 As an artist, I want to encourage others to make art and music but not avoid commercial grifters to take their share.

-The code also contains (yet) code copied from [Dylan Meeus' GoAudio](https://github.com/DylanMeeus/GoAudio/blob/master/LICENSE) library which is released under the MIT License.
-The code is for now copypasta'd to get the file bytes but it would be easier to write the file and read it back than copying all the unexported symbols.
-Sigh.

 The [Reset CSS styles](https://meyerweb.com/eric/tools/css/reset/) origins from Eric Meyer, meyerweb, which was released into the public domain.

-The [HTML Audio test file "Dusky Cove"](https://creazilla.com/media/audio/15451024/dusky-cove) saved in `sample.mp3` origins from Nickel Flower and was also released into the public domain (CC0).

 ## Prior Art